-No Load Class shares of each Fund are sold at NAV, and will be credited to a shareholder's account at the NAV per share next computed after an order and payment is received.
-The minimum initial investment for both regular accounts and individual retirement accounts is \$2,500 (\$2,000 for Coverdell Education Savings Accounts).
+Institutional Class shares of each Fund are sold at NAV, and will be credited to a shareholder's account at the NAV per share next computed after an order and payment is received.
+The minimum initial investment is \$1,000,000.
 There is no minimum on subsequent investments for all account types.
-The Company reserves the right to vary or waive any minimum investment requirement.
+The Company reserves the right to vary or waive any minimum investment requirement, including for brokers or agents who invest in the Funds across multiple client accounts if the aggregate investment equals or exceeds \$1,000,000.
 Each Fund reserves the right to reject any purchase order if, in its opinion, it is in the Fund's best interest to do so.
 A service fee of \$25 will be deducted from a shareholder's Fund account, in addition to any loss sustained by the Fund, for any purchases that do not clear.
-Your order will not be accepted until a completed New Account Application is received by the Funds or their transfer agent, U.S. Bank Global Fund Services (in such capacity, the "Transfer Agent").
+Your order will not be accepted until a completed New Account Application is received by the Funds or the Transfer Agent.
+The Institutional Class is currently available to shareholders of the Paradigm Fund, the Small Cap Fund, and the Market Opportunities Fund.